Vendor Information

 Additional Details

-All exhibitors shall conduct business in accordance with all laws and highest standards of business ethics.
+All exhibitors shall conduct business in accordance with all laws and the highest standards of business ethics.

-The Urban Birding Festival reserves the right to decline and prohibit any booth or part of a booth which in its opinion is not proper or in accord with the purpose of the marketplace.
-This reservation concerns persons, conduct, printed matter, or any other thing which may affect the exhibit.
+The Urban Birding Festival reserves the right to decline and prohibit any booth or part of a booth that, in its opinion, is not proper or in accord with the purpose of the marketplace.
+This reservation concerns persons, conduct, printed matter, or any other thing that may affect the exhibit.

 TUBF will exercise reasonable care for the protection of the exhibitor’s materials and displays, but the exhibitor assumes all obligations of risk or loss.
 There is overnight security on site employed by the museum.

-Freight deliveries should be pre-arranged with the festival staff and delivered to the Peggy Notebaert Nature Museum no earlier than Monday, September 9th.
-Contact Matt Igleski at matt.igleski@chicagobirdallaince.org
+Freight deliveries should be pre-arranged with the festival staff and delivered to the Peggy Notebaert Nature Museum via arrangement with Museum Staff no earlier than 2 weeks prior to the Festival.
+Contact Chicago Bird Alliance staff for more information.

 Smoking is prohibited in the building.